top of page

 Artistic EXCHANGE

-For all 16 Teaching Artists who have actively engaged in and contributed to this program, it has been a pinnacle moment in their journeys.
-This experience goes beyond the artistic realm, extending to the profound impact of sharing novel ideas, broadening perspectives, and cultivating a deeper empathic connection with people worldwide.
-Creative Borders has become a crucible for personal and artistic growth, where the power of communication transcends boundaries and leaves an indelible mark on both artists and participants alike.
+For all the Teaching Artists who have participated in and contributed to this program, it has marked a pivotal moment in their journeys.
+This experience goes beyond the artistic realm.
+Creative Borders has become a crucible for personal and artistic growth, where the power of communication transcends boundaries and leaves a lasting impression on both artists and participants.

 Are you interested in becoming a Teaching Artist?

-It is vital to reach back and extend these kinds of opportunities to the emerging generation of artists nearing the conclusion of their conservatory training.
-Our goal is to provide them with a firsthand experience that illuminates the transformative power of their art in nontraditional spaces.
-This commitment underscores our unwavering dedication to nurturing and empowering the artistic talents of the future.
+It is essential to create opportunities for the emerging generation of artists nearing the completion of their conservatory training.
+Our goal is to provide them with firsthand experiences that illuminate the transformative power their art can have in nontraditional spaces.